parinfer/parinfer.js/lib/README.md

 functions.
 Though it is written in JavaScript, it is ported and synchronized to other languages to reach most major text editors.

+- [Parinfer Demo Editor](http://shaunlebron.github.io/parinfer/demo) - Try it out online.
-See [Parinfer Design and Implementation](parinfer.js.md) for deep knowledge on inner workings.
+- [Parinfer Design and Implementation](parinfer.js.md) - Read for deep knowledge on inner workings.

 [Parinfer]:http://shaunlebron.github.io/parinfer/